droonga/droonga.org/tutorial/1.0.3/dump-restore/index.md

    It is used by the Droonga cluster, to send response messages.

-### Replicate data from another Droonga cluster, to an empty Droonga cluster
+### Duplicate data from another Droonga cluster, to an empty Droonga cluster

-If you have multiple Droonga clusters, then you can replicate one to another with `drndump` and `droonga-request` commands.
+If you have multiple Droonga clusters, then you can duplicate one to another with `drndump` and `droonga-request` commands.

 The command `drndump` reports its result to the standard output.
 On the other hand, `droonga-request` can receive messages from the standard input.
-So, you just connect them with a pipe, to replicate contents of a cluster to another.
+So, you just connect them with a pipe, to duplicate contents of a cluster to another.

 For example, if there are two clusters: the source has two nodes `192.168.0.10` and `192.168.0.11`, the destination has two nodes `192.168.0.20` and `192.168.0.21`, and now your are logged in to the host `192.168.0.12`, then the command line is: